kieranknowles1/nixcfg/readme.md

   - [x] PDFs with Firefox, overriding LibreOffice
   - [x] Skyrim and Fallout 4 saves with ReSaver (already defined mime type, just need to set the program)
-- ❎ Port my server to NixOS.
+- [ ] Port my server to NixOS.
 (Raspberry Pi 5 is currently unsupported.
 Putting this on hold for now)
-  - [x] Build ISO [https://www.youtube.com/watch?v=-G8mN6HJSZE](https://www.youtube.com/watch?v=-G8mN6HJSZE)
+  - [ ] Build ISO
+        [https://www.youtube.com/watch?v=-G8mN6HJSZE](https://www.youtube.com/watch?v=-G8mN6HJSZE)
   - [ ] Remove anything not needed for a server
 - [ ] Allow home-manager to be used independently of NixOS